-In other words, between dusk and midnight, we will run into fewer meteoroids per hour, and typical impact velocities would be under 50 thousand miles an hour, giving them less energy per pound of material, and making them look somewhat fainter, whereas between midnight and dawn, we would run into more meteoroids per hour, and typical impact velocities might be well above a hundred thousand miles an hour, making them look somewhat brighter, per pound of material (since, as discussed above, the brightness of a meteor trail depends upon the kinetic energy of the meteoroid, which depends, among other things, upon the square of the meteoroid velocity).
-If meteoroids which hit us after midnight can run into us at 2 to 3 times the speed that meteoroids which run into us before midnight do, then, for a given size meteoroid, they would be 4 to 9 times brighter, which would make them considerably easier to see.
-Combined with the greater numbers of meteoroids that we would run into, anyway, this would considerably increase the number of meteors which are bright enough to easily see.
-As a result, on most nights, although you can see half a dozen to a dozen meteoroids per hour after midnight, you would only see one or two meteors per hour, prior to midnight.
+In other words, between dusk and midnight we will run into fewer meteoroids per hour and typical impact velocities would be under 50 thousand miles an hour, giving them less energy per pound of material, and making them look somewhat fainter, whereas between midnight and dawn we would run into more meteoroids per hour, and typical impact velocities might be well above a hundred thousand miles an hour, making them look somewhat brighter per pound of material (since, as discussed above the brightness of a meteor trail depends upon the kinetic energy of the meteoroid, which depends among other things on the square of the meteoroid velocity).
+If meteoroids which hit us after midnight can run into us at 2 to 3 times the speed that meteoroids which run into us before midnight do, then for a given size meteoroid they would be 4 to 9 times brighter, which would make them considerably easier to see.
+Combined with the greater numbers of meteoroids that we would run into anyway, this would considerably increase the number of meteors which are bright enough to easily see.
+As a result on most nights, although you can see half a dozen to a dozen meteoroids per hour after midnight, you would only see one or two meteors per hour prior to midnight.
 Meteor observing is, therefore, an activity best pursued in early pre-dawn hours.

 Sporadic and Shower Meteors

 Most nights, if you have a clear dark sky, you can see a few meteors per hour, particularly, as mentioned above, between midnight and dawn.
-Typically, there is no relationship between the motion of one meteor, and another one, as the meteoroids which produce them are moving through space in random directions, relative to each other, and relative to the Earth.
-Under these circumstances, if you make a plot of the paths followed by the meteors over a period of time, you will get a result similar to that shown in the left-hand figure, below.
-At one moment, you will see a meteor passing in one direction, then, a little while later, another meteor passing in a completely different direction, so that, after a while, a graph showing the motions of the various meteors displays more or less randomly oriented lines.
+Typically, there is no relationship between the motion of one meteor and another one, as the meteoroids which produce them are moving through space in random directions relative to each other and the Earth.
+Under these circumstances, if you make a plot of the paths followed by the meteors over a period of time, you will get a result similar to that shown in the left-hand figure below.
+At one moment you will see a meteor passing in one direction, and a little while later another meteor passing in a completely different direction, so that, after a while a graph showing the motions of the various meteors displays more or less randomly oriented lines.
 When we see this sort of pattern, or lack of a pattern, we say that we are looking at sporadic meteors.

 Left, above: The random pattern made by sporadic meteors over a period of time.